axibase/atsd/rule-engine/functions-collection.md

 string s LIKE (string a[, string b[...]]) boolean
 ```

 Returns `true` if `s` matches any pattern in the collection of strings enclosed in round brackets.
 The pattern supports `?` and `*` wildcards.
-The collection may contain string literals and variables.
+The collection can contain string literals and variables.

 Examples: